zsusswein/breast_cancer/image_processing/readme.md

 images of fluorescent cells and extract counts of each population.
 This pipeline is optimized for cells fluorescing red and green, particularly with the mCherry and egfp.
-This pipeline has been validated against these particular fluorescent markers and there are no guarantees it will perform as well in other conditions (see the validation figure or the code to produce it in the repository).
+This pipeline has been validated against these particular fluorescent markers, but there are no guarantees it will perform as well in other conditions (see the validation figure or the code to produce it in the repository).